-- At the forefront of offering preparation towards Certification for 3rd Class Operating Engineers under T.S.S.A.
-(Technical Standards and Safety Authority) and the SOPEEC (Standardized Interprovincial certification)
+At the forefront of offering preparation towards Certification for 2nd Class Operating Engineers under T.S.S.A.
+(Technical Standards and Safety Authority) and SOPEEC (Standardized Interprovincial certification).
+The Operating Engineer certification is recognized across Canada.

-- The Power Engineering Technology - Mechanical program is accredited by TSSA for reduced practical time for 4th and 3rd Class certification.
-St. Clair College will find students their 4th Class steam time, the student must be prepared to go anywhere in Ontario and assume that the work placement is unpaid.
-4th Class placement runs during semester 3.
-Complete information regarding work placement is available from the Coordinator.
+St. Clair College will find eligible students their 4th Class & 3rd Class steam time.
+The student must be prepared to go anywhere in Ontario and assume that the work placement is unpaid.
+4th Class placement runs during semester 3 for 3 months, and 3rd Class placement runs during semester 5 for 1 month (May-August).
+Complete information regarding work placement is available from the Program Coordinator.

 For programs with Experiential Learning (Work Placement/Internship): Costs for accommodation, if needed, travel and related expenses is at the student's own expense.
 It is recommended for most programs, that students have access to a laptop or desktop computer while away from home during experiential learning periods.